Defensor 1 (Canada)This page contains information on Defensor 1 for veterinary use.

 1. General Directions: Shake well.
 Aseptically administer 1 mL subcutaneously.
 Dogs may be vaccinated intramuscularly or subcutaneously.

 2. Primary Vaccination: Healthy dogs, cats and ferrets should receive a single dose at 3 months of age or older.
 A repeat dose should be administered 1 year later.

 3. Revaccination: Annual revaccination with a single dose is recommended.

 1. Store at 2°-8°C. Prolonged exposure to higher temperatures may adversely affect potency.
 Do not freeze.

 3. Sterilized syringes and needles should be used to administer this vaccine.

-4. Contains gentamicin as preservative.
+4. Contains gentamicin and thimerosal as preservatives.

 5. As with many vaccines, anaphylaxis may occur after use.
 Initial antidote of epinephrine is recommended and should be followed with appropriate supportive therapy.